Department of Agriculture

 - Insurance Guarantees, Coverage Levels and Premium Subsidies

-For CAT coverage, you pay an administrative fee of $300, and 100 percent of the premium is subsidized.
-Higher coverage levels are subsidized at lower rates, and USDA pays at least 50 percent of the premium.
-Premium and administrative fees are due annually for each year of the two year module.
-For more information about coverage levels and premiums, please contact a crop insurance agent or your local county USDA Farm Service Agency office for an agent listing.
+For CAT coverage, you pay an administrative fee of $655 and 100 percent of the premium is subsidized.
+Higher coverage levels are subsidized at lower rates and USDA pays at least 38 percent of the premium.
+Premium and administrative fees are due annually for each year of the two-year coverage module.

 - Unit Division